-How Do I Print a Single Control from the Front Panel (for example, a Graph)?
+How Do I Print a Single Front Panel Control in LabVIEW?

 Primary Software Version:

 How Do I Print a Front Panel Control or Indicator (Such as a Graph, Chart, or Slider) in LabVIEW?

 There are several ways to programmatically print a front panel control.
 Listed below are a few good methods:

 Related Links: Developer Zone Example: Printing Front Panel Objects (Graphs, Charts, etc.) in LabVIEW (6.1) KnowledgeBase 2PP7CM7Y: How Can I Save a Front Panel Control to a JPEG, PNG, or BMP File?KnowledgeBase 239AKK6L: Printing Front Panels with 3D Controls

 - Method 1: Use the Report Generation VIs to generate and print a report.

 - From the Report Generation palette, place the New Report.vi on the block diagram.

 - Next, place the Append Control Image to Report.vi on the block diagram.

 - From the block diagram, right click on your control and select Create»Reference.
 Attach this reference to the "Ctrl Reference" input of the Append Control Image to Report.vi.